labrat-eu/Labrat-Robot/docs/md/beginner/logging.md

 You may also want to take a look at the [code example](@ref example_logging).

 # Basics
-Labrat-robot comes with its own logging system.
+Lbot comes with its own logging system.
 In order to use it you need to create a [lbot::Logger](@ref lbot::Logger) object.
 You are required to specify a name for the logger.
 The name should be unique, as it allows you to track where your logging messages come from.
 ```cpp
 lbot::Logger logger("main");
 ```